When preparing for an impact trip, one of the first questions many people ask is, “What do I need to pack?”

 We’ve scoured the internet and Pinterest, and determined that there really isn’t a lot of inspiration when it comes to what to wear on the mission field.
 You don’t need to break the bank to get ready for your trip.
 In fact, what you need to pack may already be in your closet.
 Here are some practical pointers and some pictures that we have found to be helpful.

 1. Consider the culture.

-If you are taking an Impact Trip with KORE, you are going to Haiti.
 While Haiti and the United States are geographically close in proximity, there are very obvious distinctions between the two cultures.
-Though many trending styles and fashion may be acceptable in the US, its best to leave many of those pieces at home for your Impact Trip.
+Though many trending styles and fashions may be acceptable in the US, it’s best to leave many of those pieces at home for your Impact Trip.

 In Haiti, as in many other countries, the appropriate attire is more conservative than it is at home.
 Yet, the climate is often hot and humid.
 It is possible to dress in lightweight, comfortable clothing when are traveling abroad.
 Below is a picture with a mix of what we suggest, and what we’d like for you to leave at home.
 Read this post to be clear on which are “Dos” and which are “Don’ts.”